aelieber1/PHSX815_Project1/README.md

 ### Usage

-The python file `GoalData.py` can be run from the command line by typing:
+The python file `GoalData.py` which simulates the experiment can be run from the command line by typing:

 	<> python3 GoalData.py -rate [rate] -seed [seed] -Nmeas [number of games observed] -Nexp [number of sets of measurments or seasons observed] -output ["filename"]